 Access: Connect to Overdrive

-Additional databases are available to all Beaver County residents at the Beaver County Library System Web page.
+Additional databases are available to all holders of a CCBC library card.
+On the Beaver County Library System Web page, click the Resources tab.
 For instance, Learning Express is an interactive database of basic skills tutorials and academic and professional practice exams, such as the CLEP, GED, SAT, Civil Service, Nursing Assistant, PRAXIS, and many more.
 For instructions on how to access Learning Express, please click here.
+In addition, Commonwealth Libraries suite of databases is available at the Resources tab including Consumer Health, Greenfile, Contemporary Authors and more.
+All you need for access is your library card!

 Do not hesitate to contact the Library if you have any questions.